carlosmunoz/zanata-wiki/Working-With-Maven.md

 # Maven Profiles used with Zanata (zanata-war)

-- `jboss4` - Profile with settings for jboss4 - also needed for integration tests
 - `explode` - Enables exploded deployment during the 'package' phase
 - `dev` - Activates common development settings (enable debug, import test data)
 - `mysql` - Activates settings for using mysql as the datasource (H2 is the default)